Winnie-Ngaji/Instacart/README.md

 I used advanced SQL functions to import the dataset into PostgreSQL and did some analysis to query the database

 # DATA MODELLING
-Using PostgreSQL, I carefully crafted a robust database schema to ensure optimal organization and efficiency.
+I carefully crafted a robust database schema using PostgreSQL to ensure optimal organization and efficiency.
 I defined tables, established relationships, and implemented constraints to maintain data integrity.
 ![](images/creating_tables.png)

 ---